Running a Safer Office

 An Agenda for an Important Staff Meeting

-Realtor safety is more than just talk.
-Your family and the families of your associates future and happiness depend on it.
-If something happens, think of the repercussions to family and friends.
+REALTOR® safety is more than just talk.
+Your family and happiness depend on it.
+If something happens, think of the repercussions for family and friends.
 It's part of your job to stay safe and try to provide a safe working environment.
 But, what can you do?
 Plenty!

 Take a look at the procedures currently in place in your company.
 Do you have any requirements that can help increase the safety of your staff and associates?
 Stop thinking, "It can't happen to me."
 Start thinking, "What would I do if..."